Snow forecast for first day of spring

 Ironically, tomorrow is officially the first day of spring.

-MetService meteorologist Peter Little said rain would spread from the south over Southland and Otago tonight and tomorrow, and snow would lower to 300m in the south and east, including the hill suburbs of Dunedin.
+MetService meteorologist Peter Little said rain would spread up the South Island tonight and tomorrow, and snow would lower to 300m in the south and east.

 The heaviest snow is expected to fall in the Canterbury foothills and inland ranges about and south of the Rakaia River, between 4am and 7pm tomorrow.